spekulatius/PHPScraper/websites/es/examples/outline.md

 /**
  * $content ahora contiene:
  *
   * [
  *    [
  *      "tag" => "h1",
- *      "content" =>  "¡Estamos probando aquí!"
+ *      "content" =>  "We are testing here!"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Esta página contiene una estructura de ejemplo para ser analizada.
-Viene con una serie de encabezados y párrafos anidados como ejemplo de raspado."
+ *      "content" => "This page contains an example structure to be parsed.
+It comes with a number of headings and nested paragraphs as an scrape example."
  *    ], [
  *      "tag" => "h2",
- *      "content" => "Ejemplos"
+ *      "content" => "Examples"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Hay numerosos ejemplos en el sitio web.
-Consúltalos para saber cómo funciona el scraping."
+ *      "content" => "There are numerous examples on the website.
+Please check them out to get more context on how scraping works."
  *    ], [
  *      "tag" => "h3",
- *      "content" => "Ejemplo 1"
+ *      "content" => "Example 1"
  *    ], [
  *      "tag" => "p",
- *      "content" => "He aquí un ejemplo."
+ *      "content" => "Here would be an example."
  *    ], [
  *      "tag" => "h3",
- *      "content" => "Ejemplo 2"
+ *      "content" => "Example 2"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Este sería el segundo ejemplo."
+ *      "content" => "Here would be the second example."
  *    ], [
  *      "tag" => "h3",
- *      "content" => "Ejemplo 3"
+ *      "content" => "Example 3"
  *    ], [
  *      "tag" => "p",
- *      "content" => "Este sería otro ejemplo."
+ *      "content" => "Here would be another example."
  *    ]
  * ]
  */